ngnatk/sample-developer-environment/README.md

 ![CodeBuild Output Screenshot](img/codebuildoutput.png)

+⚠️ **WARNING**: If using CodePipeline (DeployPipeline=true), before removing the CloudFormation stack:
+1. Run the 'terraform-destroy' pipeline in CodePipeline
+2. Approve the manual approval step when prompted
+3. Wait for pipeline completion

-⚠️ **WARNING**: Before removing the CloudFormation stack, ensure you run the destroy pipeline first.
-Failing to do so will leave orphaned resources in your AWS account that will need to be cleaned up manually.
+Failing to run and approve the destroy pipeline will leave orphaned infrastructure resources in your AWS account that were created by Terraform and will need to be cleaned up manually.

 ## Security Considerations